 For the purposes of Act 1465 of 1997, the Southern University Law Center is a single program.
 Duplication of effort of more than one program is not applicable.
 The Law School was originally established for the training and preparation of African American students for the practice of law in the State of Louisiana.
-Its current mission is to prepare students from racially and socioeconomically diverse backgrounds to practice law.
-Additionally, the Law Center is the only publicly-funded institution of higher education that offers legal education on a part-time evening and day basis.
+Its current mission is to prepare students from racially and socioeconomically diverse backgrounds to practice law in Louisiana as well as in other states.
+Additionally, the Law Center is the only publicly funded institution of higher education that offers legal education on a part-time evening and day basis.

-- VII.
-Documentation as to the validity, reliability, and appropriateness of each performance indicator, as well as the method used to verify and validate the performance indicators as relevant measures of each program's performance.
-See Performance Indicator Documentation attached for each performance indicator. - VIII.
-A description of how each program indicator is used in management decision making and other agency processes.
+VII.
+Documentation as to the validity, reliability, and appropriateness of each performance indicator, as well as the method used to verify and validate the performance indicators, as relevant measures of each program's performance.

+See the Performance Indicator Documentation attached for each performance indicator.

+VIII.
+A description of how each performance indicator is used in management decision-making and other agency processes.

-See Performance Indicator Document attached for each performance indicator. - IX.
+See the Performance Indicator Documentation attached for each performance indicator.

+IX.
 A statement regarding the human resource policies benefiting women and families.

 Currently, the Southern University System does not have a specific policy benefiting women and families other than the Equal Opportunity Policy.
-However, the Southern University System through its campuses offer programs and services that are beneficial to the success and prosperity of women and families.
+However, the Southern University System, through its campuses, offers programs and services that are beneficial to the success and prosperity of women and families.